-Gallivan Plaza provides free live entertainment every weekday afternoon (excluding holidays) May thru September from Noon-1PM.
-Get out into the sunshine and enjoy your lunch while listening to the sounds of solo acoustic singers, songwriters and local bands.
+Gallivan Plaza provides free live entertainment every weekday at Noon.
+Get out into the sunshine and enjoy your lunch while listening to the sounds of solo acoustic singers, songwriters, and local bands.
 Musical selections include folk, acoustic, rock, jazz, pop, blues, and all variations in between.

 The Winter Classics Music Festival is a project of the Park City Chamber Music Society.
 The Festival is an added component of the Park City Music Festival, Utah’s longest-running classical music festival.
 The Park City Music Festival was founded in 1984 (originally called the Deer Valley Chamber Music Festival) and is now going into it 27th Season.

 The Winter Classics Festival brings outstanding professional classical soloists together to perform chamber music for intimate audiences in spectacular settings.
 Much like enjoying world class concerts in your own living room, the Festival specializes in presenting concerts of the highest caliber in casual, relaxing settings.

 April 15-16, 2011 – To end the year, the Chamber Singers will delight audiences with their annual Spring Concert including pieces from all different genres and backgrounds.

 Westminster’s elite touring choir.
 Under the direction of Dr. Christopher Quinn, the Chamber Singers perform concerts both on campus and abroad.
 Past tours include trips to the mid-western United States, Washington D.C., New York, France, Spain, China, and most recently, Ireland.